“Çok yaşayan değil çok gezen bilir”

 Spices of different provenance and purpose have been traded for centuries by merchants roaming the Silk Route.
 They can still be found in the Mısır Çarşısı (the Spice Market) by the mouth of the Golden Horn, bought and sold in the very same fashion.
 Supermarkets all over the world nowadays sell cumin, clovers, saffron and cinnamon, but for centuries the low-lit markets of Istanbul have been the trading hubs for most of the spices reaching European kitchens.
 It was not difficult to imagine how the market itself would have looked like back then, having always been that very same melting-pot of different colours, perfumes, and languages it is today.

 The markets’ sounds and the chatter died out in the soft tranquillity of the mosques.
 And the heat of the streets, too.
 Within, their walls kept both out, creating a private space for the faithful to forget about the confusion of daily businesses.
 The colours alone remained as the only reminiscence of the world outside.
-The blues were the shades of the sky and the sea, the yellows were as bright as the Sun, the greens were those of the trees and the reds and ochres were those of the spices that could be bought in the market’s narrow low-lit alleys.
-Different from the market, though, the violent sunlight did pour in from the outside, but was filtered and diluted in the mosques’ quiet vastness, filling up its secluded spaces and its domes with an ivory brilliance.
+The blues were the shades of the sky and the sea, the yellows were as bright as the Sun, the greens were those of the trees and the reds and ochres were those of the spices sold in the market’s narrow low-lit alleys.
+Different from the market, though, the violent sunlight did pour in from the outside, but filtered and diluted in the mosques’ quiet vastness, filling up its secluded spaces and its domes with an ivory brilliance.